Part 2 – Puglia Road Trip Only Gets Better

 Matera | From Slum to Hidden Gem

-Matera is situated in the region of Basilicata about 80 kilometres (1.20hour) from Trani.
+Matera is situated in the region of Basilicata about 80 kilometres (1.20hour) from Trani Italy.
 It is one of those unique places in the world that you never forget.
 Up until the last two decades, Matera was relatively unknown to international tourists but since becoming a UNESCO World Heritage Site in 1993, visitor numbers are steadily increasing.

 The ancient city is one of the oldest inhabited towns in Italy.
 Made up of a series of hillside grottoes craved out of limestone cliffs known as ‘sassi’.
-Sassi di Matera which means stones of Matera is where large families lived in cave dwellings with their livestock, until the government forcefully relocated around 30,000 residents for health reasons in the 1950s.
+Sassi di Matera which means ‘Stones of Matera’ is where large families lived in cave dwellings with their livestock, until the government forcefully relocated around 30,000 residents for health reasons in the 1950s.
 The Matera community was riddled with malaria, starvation, dysentery and severe eye infections.
 Cave dwellers lived in poverty without electricity, running water or sewage.

 Over the last decade, many of the caves have been transformed into stylish hotels, retail shops, restaurants, bars and souvenir stores.
 Since the 1990s residents began returning to caves; renovating them and installing the modern amenities we take for granted.